tf-libsonnet/docs/content/en/docs/what-is-tf-libsonnet/_index.md

 >
 > All the code is available at https://github.com/tf-libsonnet/infrastructure-live-example.

-First, since Jsonnet is not bound by Terraform, we can essentially modularize any component using functions, provided that the resulting code is valid Jsonnet.
-This means that we can create a function that generates the `provider` and `backend` blocks and reuse it wherever we need it:
+First, since Jsonnet is not bound by Terraform, we can essentially modularize any component using functions.
+Even though Terraform may not support this, in Jsonnet we can create a function that generates the `provider` and `backend` blocks and reuse it wherever we need it:

-> **NOTE**:
->
-> We use the `.libsonnet` extension here.
-Conventionally, Jsonnet libraries intended to be imported use the `.libsonnet`
-> extension while root files that are meant to be processed by `jsonnet` use the `.jsonnet` extension.

 **_provider.libsonnet_**